mfpjayb/maf.js-docs/component.md

 The `directive` method in module accepts two arguments.
 First is the directive itself and second is an optional argument which is a data for the directive.
-The data is accessable inside the constructor for the directive.
+The data is accessible inside the constructor for the directive.

 Here's an example on how to access the data inside the directive: